 Conclusion: Cannabis as a Tool for Mental Wellness

 Remember that cannabis affects everyone differently, and what works for one person may not work for another.
-Start with low doses, choose quality products from reputable sources, and always prioritize safety and legal compliance.
+Start with low doses, choose quality products from reputable sources, and always prioritise safety.

-Most importantly, view cannabis as one tool in your mental health toolkit, not a complete solution.
-Combined with professional support, healthy lifestyle choices, and mindful consumption practices, cannabis can play a valuable role in supporting your mental wellness journey.
+Most importantly, view cannabis as one tool in your mental health toolkit — not a complete solution.
+Combined with professional support, healthy lifestyle habits, and mindful consumption practices, cannabis can play a meaningful role in your overall wellbeing.

-If you’re considering cannabis for mental health purposes, consult with healthcare providers familiar with cannabis medicine.
+If you’re considering cannabis for mental health purposes, consult with a healthcare provider familiar with cannabis medicine.
 They can help you develop a safe, effective approach tailored to your specific needs and circumstances.